Ajr-r/COMPI/MISC.md

 # IMPORTNANT POINT
 !!
 Trying to erase a element in a array which is for loop it will skip the next element after erasing due to index relocation better to store the wanted value in diff array

+!!use int** a to pass matrix to functions